Mavs pull away while Doncic sits, beat Clippers 127-114

 With the top-seeded Lakers and Bucks looking sluggish in the bubble even before they both lost their playoff openers to No. 8 seeds, some betting sites had begun listing the Clippers as the title favorites.

 They certainly look the part, having added Leonard and George in the summer and then some veteran pieces during the season.
-They helped the team compile some of the best offensive statistics in team history, but the defense wasn’t sharp and allowed reserves Trey Burke, Seth Curry and Boban Marjanovic to come off the Mavs bench and scored in double figures.
+They helped the team compile some of the best offensive statistics in team history, but the defense wasn’t sharp and allowed reserves Trey Burke, Seth Curry and Boban Marjanovic to come off the Mavs bench and score in double figures.

 “I just thought their bench outplayed our bench and our starters,” Clippers coach Doc Rivers said.